This site highlights 2018 benefit options.

 This plan is a great option for those who want to take a more active role in managing their care and like getting money from Baylor Scott & White to help.
 There plan has a higher deductible, but the HRA dollars help offset certain copays and deductible expenses.
 Your HRA helps you meet your deductible and out-of-pocket maximum.
 Subtract your HRA from the out-of-pocket maximum to see the most you will pay from your own pocket.

 How You Pay for Care: Baylor Scott & White contributes between $1,000-$2,000 to your HRA.
 This money pays for your care.
 Once it’s gone, you pay from your pocket until you reach your deductible.
-Keep in mind that you can’t contribute your own money to the HRA but you can setup a FSA to use once your HRA is depleted.
+Keep in mind that you can’t contribute your own money to the HRA but you can set up an FSA to use once your HRA is depleted.

 Deductible: Lab work, imaging, outpatient procedures, etc., count toward your deductible.
 The money in your HRA helps offset the cost.

 Copays: Tier 1 office visit copays are paid from your HRA funds.
-Tier 2 office visit copays are paid from your pocket with the exception of emergency care.
+Tier 2 and Tier 3 office visits to a primary care physician, specialist and urgent care are not eligible for HRA payment.

 Prescriptions: You pay copays for prescriptions (as low as $3-$5 for generics).
 Prescription expenses are not paid by your HRA.